Public Health: Chiedza Machingaidze

 Take advantage of other alumni discounts and benefits.

-In 2018, the Melbourne School of Population and Global Health will be piloting a mentoring program for final year Master of Public Health students.
+In 2018, the Melbourne School of Population and Global Health successfully piloted a mentoring program for final year Master of Public Health students.
+The school is pleased to announce the continuation of the program in 2019.
 Mentoring is a mutually beneficial partnership in which both individuals grow and develop through the process of sharing and listening.

 By connecting each student who is accepted into the program with an experienced graduate of the school, this program aims to maximise the preparation and capacity of students of the MPH to enter the workforce, as well as providing alumni with an enriching experience.